-Similar to Indiegogo, GoFundMe doesn’t allow to upload videos from your own filesystem.
-You should upload them to Youtube or Vimeo in order to post on the crowdfunding platform.
+Similar to Indiegogo, GoFundMe doesn’t allow you to upload videos from your filesystem.
+You should upload them to Youtube or Vimeo to post on the crowdfunding platform.

 WeFunder positions itself as a Kickstarter for equity investment.
 Essentially, it allows investors and startups to find each other in the easiest way possible.
 According to the website, WeFunder has successfully assisted in over $80 million in investments.

 There are no special requirements regarding video uploading listed on the company’s website.
 Moreover, WeFunder suggests that creators don’t worry too much about high resolutions while uploading.

 A step-by-step guide to create a crowdfunding video

 Shooting a video that people would actually enjoy might seem challenging at first glance.
 In fact, it doesn’t require any special location or equipment – luckily, there are even smartphone cameras to take advantage of.

 While technical restrictions, as well as the lack of a professional team, will add a couple of hoops to jump through, it’s still possible to develop a framework for video production on your own and stick to it.

 Depending on your concept, budget, and idea, you might have to cast actors, hire people to handle the lights, hair, and makeup, etc. However, at the most basic level, you’ll need a cameraman, an editor, and 1-2 actors to help you out.

 Step 2.
 Write a script